couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

  - `watchIndexes` logs polling attempts in the `indexWatch` logger at `DEBUG` level.
 Activate this logger to see traces of the polling cycles.

+## .NET
+    //create a primary index if there is none and default to deferred=false var result = bucketManager.CreatePrimaryIndex();

+	//create a primary index if there is none and defer = true var result = bucketManager.CreatePrimaryIndex(true);

+	//drop the index "byDescAndToto" if it exists var result = bucketManager.DropIndex("byDescAndToto")

+	//defer creation of the secondary index on field toto and desc.
+    //note that DESC is a keyword, but the field is escaped when provided as a string. var result = bucketManager.CreateIndex("byDescAndToto", true, "toto", "desc");

+	//list the indexes
+	manager.ListIndexes().ToList().ForEach(Console.WriteLine);

+*.NET Specificities:*

+- `ignoreIfExist` and `ignoreIfNotExists` are not included since the .NET SDK does not explicitly throw exceptions as a convention (good or bad).
+The IResult returned by the message does contain the exception that was raised and can be thrown by the calling application if desired.
+- For methods which include a `boolean` `defer` parameter, default parameters are used, so if omitted the value for `defer` is `false`.
+- `async` versions for all methods are included in the API and behave the same with the exception of require that they be *awaited* and that the return value is `Task<IResult>`.
+- WatchIndexes is not implemented as of SDK version 2.2.7 (planned for 2.2.8).
+- Overloads for lambda expressions are forthcoming and will require a Type T field to use as for building the expression from the POCO properties: `var result = CreateIndex<Person>("personbyIdAndName_idx", true, x=>x.Id, x=>x.Name);`

 ## Unresolved SDK specifics
  * .NET
  * NodeJS